-Because each incorporated cell is a separate legal entity one incorporated cell can enter into a transaction with another incorporated cell.
+Because each Cell is a separate legal entity one Cell can enter into a transaction with another Cell.
 This is in marked contrast to the cells of a PCC.
-However, although each Cell has its own board of directors, the Law requires that the identity of the board of directors of an ICC is the same as the directors of each Cell of that ICC.
-Similarly the secretary of an ICC must also be the secretary of each of its Cells.
+However, there are still some common requirements between the Cell and its ICC.
+Currently the Law requires that the identity of the board of directors of an ICC is the same as the directors of each Cell of that ICC.
+This restriction is to be relaxed in legislative amendments expected in May 2021.
+Thereafter, the composition of the board of the ICC and each Cell may differ provided that at least one of the directors of the Cell is also a director of the ICC.
 ICC's are appealing for two main reasons.
 They enable a form of corporate group structure to be created but with lower administration costs than a traditional group of stand-alone non-cellular companies.
 They may also be regarded as providing even more robust segregation of assets and liabilities than a PCC because the creation of incorporated cells is a more formal process than the creation of protected cells and segregation of the assets of an incorporated cell is slightly less dependent upon the actions of management.